Your own past

 Interoceptive Awareness

-Patients with EDs frequently misread body signals.
 Moment check-ins build the capacity to notice physical sensations, name them accurately, and tolerate them without behavioural response.

 How emotion awareness changes behavior